dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 From a developer point of view, most of the time he doesn't even notice that Docker is the underlying technology that drives his project when using Crush.

-Since Crush in some sense is a version agnostic wrapper around Drush then you can use any version of Drush inside the container.
+Since you can say that Crush in some sense is a version agnostic wrapper around Drush then you can use any version of Drush inside the container.

 For example you may have to still support an old Drupal 6 project for whatever reason that can only run on PHP 5.2 then the only choice you have is to use